fiquu/slseed-web-app/README.md

 1. Fetch the latest changes:
     - `git fetch slseed`
 1. Merge the master into your branch:
-    - `git merge slseed/master`
+    - `git merge slseed/master --allow-unrelated-histories`

 Repeat the last 2 steps to update your repo with the latest changes from this one:

-`git fetch slseed && git merge slseed/master`
+`git fetch slseed && git merge slseed/master --allow-unrelated-histories`

 And have fun resolving conflicts! :D